[EagerLoad] Which is more useful, leftJoin or with? [N+1 problem]

 summary

-What do you think?
+What did you think?

-I don't know which one is truly useful!!!
+I don't know which one is truly useful!

 A side note (EagerLoad)

-I would like to write about EagerLoad.
+I'd like to write about EagerLoad.

 This is a bit boring, so let me go into more detail